tian-chan/hugo-academic/content/authors/admin/_index.md

 ---
 ### research interests

-I study how individuals and teams develop new products and services.
 Here are the topics I am working on and how they are linked.

 ![](uploads/Tian_Heong_Chan_Research_Topic_Network_Updated_Optimized_Shortened.svg)

 ### my story

 Before my PhD I worked for about six years at PSA Corp. (the Singapore-based company), focusing on service design in a container port (e.g., hardware and software evaluation/specification, integration of technology to human work processes, prototyping algorithms, operational due diligence).
-Had fun but wanted to understand why new product development / project management is so difficult.
-So the PhD.
+The experience helped me see many pitfalls to new product development / project management.
 Now I research and teach on these topics, focusing on the process going from ideas to product.